The Connected Home's Battle of the Bulbs

 This is simply a tactic to make it more difficult for FOIA requests.
 Terry Childs went to jail over this sort of gross negligence.
 Whomever designed this system should also be held responsible.

-text of the FOIA doesn't really talk about penalties for non compliance, it just states that the AG should submit a report.
+Sadly the text of the FOIA doesn't really talk about penalties for non compliance, it just states that the AG should submit a report.
 Yea, good luck with that.

-top CyanogenMod Installer Removed From Google Play Store
+CyanogenMod Installer Removed From Google Play Store

 The only known threats on iOS devices have come to jailbroken phones and the jailbreaks themselves.